PMEAL/porespy-backend/README.md

 TODO:

-- Research how to section off models/serializers so they are not all concentrated in one file (Separation of Concerns).
+- Research how to section off models/serializers in django/python so they are not all concentrated in one file (Separation of Concerns).
 - Continue writing out PoreSpy's modules:
-    - generators
+    - generators (Currently Blobs is being completed, will branch out to BundleOfTubes and other modules as well)
     - filters
     - metrics
     - simulations